 Understanding the Progressive Claims Process

 With any luck, few of us will ever have to go through the car accident claims process frequently enough to learn the intricacies and quirks related to each specific insurance company.
 Thankfully, Progressive Insurance’s claims process is fairly straightforward: an initial interview leads to an investigation into the incident and a decision on whether or not a car is worth repairing.
-Of course, things are never quite as simple as they appear from the start, so let’s take a deeper dive into the world of auto insurance claims through the eyes of the average Progressive policyholder.
+Of course, things are never quite as simple as they appear from the start, so let’s take a deeper dive into the world of car accident settlements through the eyes of the average Progressive policyholder.

 Step by Step